jakobilab/circhemy/README.rst

 The query module is able to retrieve circRNA IDs from the internal database that fulfil a set of user-defined constraints.

-Example: Retrieve all circRNAs with a CircAtlas ID containing *nppa* in the species homo sapiens, return the IDs in circBase and circAtlas format:
+Example: Retrieve all circRNAs with a CircAtlas2 ID containing *nppa* in the species homo sapiens, return the IDs in circBase and CircAtlas2 format:

 .. code-block:: console